Friends of Ferguson Heritage Ltd

 3: A stamped addressed envelope large enough to return your papers C5 Is large enough (half A4)

-To get it certified please send along with other requirements, and we will then supply a certified copy of log book for you to send to DVLA.
+To get it certified please send along with other requirements, either by post or email, and we will then supply a certified copy of log book for you to send to DVLA.
 Or a certified copy of your tractors entry in the local County Council archives, which Must have the vehicles serial number on.
-Contact the Council archives dept in the area the number was first issued, and ask, for a certified copy.
+Contact the Council archives dept in the area the number was first issued, and ask for a certified copy.
 They will make a charge.